-Using the latest drilling technologies, geothermal energy may be one of the technological solutions in specific regions to provide energy to all when the right financial incentives, regulations, and legislation are in place.
+Geothermal energy may be one of the technological solutions in specific regions to provide energy to all when the right infrastructure, financial incentives, regulations and legislation are in place.

 Capturing carbon from the air may help provide decent housing to all while helping to fight climate change.

-G-STIC 2019 is hosted jointly by VITO (the prime research and technology organization on cleantech and sustainable development in Belgium) and its international partners ACTS (African Centre for Technology Studies), FIOCRUZ (Fundação Oswaldo Cruz), GIEC (Guangzhou Institute of Energy Conversion, Chinese Academy of Sciences), IITD (Indian Institute of Technology Delhi), NACETEM (National Centre for Technology Management) and TERI (The Energy and Resources Institute).
-The third edition of this conference series will be organised in Brussels from November 20 to November 22, 2019.
+G-STIC is hosted jointly by VITO (the prime research and technology organization on cleantech and sustainable development in Belgium) and 6 other not-for-profit independent technology research institutes: ACTS (African Centre for Technology Studies, Kenya), FIOCRUZ (Fundação Oswaldo Cruz; Brasil), GIEC (Guangzhou Institute of Energy Conversion, China), IITD (Indian Institute of Technology Delhi, India), NACETEM (National Centre for Technology Management, Nigeria) and TERI (The Energy and Resources Institute, India).

-Strategic & lead partners take the lead or co-lead in one of the thematic clusters, or coordinate one of the cross-cutting themes.
+Strategic & lead partners take the lead or co-lead in one of the societal challenges, or coordinate one of the cross-cutting themes.
 Lead partners are actively involved in the preparation process, the design of the different outputs and the impact strategy.

-Thematic partners are involved in one or more of the thematic clusters or one or more of the cross-cutting themes.
+Thematic partners are involved in one or more of the societal challenges or one or more of the cross-cutting themes.